-The Ames/ISU Ice Arena is 13 years old (opened April 2001).
+The Ames/ISU Ice Arena is thirteen years old (opened April 2001).
 With the goal of maintaining a quality facility, numerous items need to be replaced.
 An energy efficiency study was conducted in 2012.
-The last identified enhancement to be completed is replacing lighting in FY 2015/16.
+The assessment identified energy conservation enhancements that have been incorporated into the 5-year plan.